 With each of the Investment Options, there is the risk that the Investment Advisor's recommendation of Mutual Funds or of asset allocations among the selected Mutual Funds will not produce the desired results.
-It is possible to lose money on ABLE Account funds invested under an Investment Option.
-However, the Cash Option is principal-protected (up to FDIC limits).
+It is possible to lose money on ABLE account funds invested under an Investment Option and, in limited circumstances, in the cash option.
 Summaries of risks of the underlying Mutual Funds for the Investment Options are set forth in Appendix I.